PRIZM-Experiment/prizm-data-wrangling/README.md

 sqlite3 < build.sql
 ```

-If successful, after a few minutes this a binary file named `metadatabase.db` will have been generated which encapsulates all of PRIZM's metadata.
+If successful, after a few minutes a binary file named `metadatabase.db` encapsulating all of PRIZM's metadata will have been generated.

 ## Documentation